peterstadler/existdb-docker/README.md

 # existdb-docker
 This is an [eXist DB](http://exist-db.org/) [docker](https://www.docker.com/)
-image build on top of an eclipse-temurin:17-jre image.
+image built on top of an eclipse-temurin:17-jre image.

 # About this image
 This image is inspired by [davidgaya/docker-eXistDB](https://github.com/davidgaya/docker-eXistDB)